 The player base for Tal'Vorn Live represent, initially, low ranking members of the militaristic Sects that dominate the planet.
 Massively powerful military and magical organisations, the Sects dominate the allied Races and are the primary source of defence against the monsters, vile creatures and hateful Races that occupy much of the planet.
 The lowest Rank in each of these Sects is the Acolyte and as part of their final exam, these Acolytes are obligated to take part in a field trial of their strength and to ascertain their final suitability.
 Generally speaking the only requirement to pass this final test is to survive the time frame, normally a handful of days in hostile territory.

-Haven, the town that forms the base that the players will spend a lot of their time at, is an ideal location for these field trails.
+Haven, the town that forms the base that the players will spend a lot of their time at, is an ideal location for these field trials.
 It is located deep within an area known as the Shadow Woods, is surrounded with hostile creatures that need dealing with and is a reasonably simple place to defend.
 Higher ranking Sect members will occasionally visit Haven to ensure that the aims of the various Sects are being met, but there will also be individuals on site to ensure compliance and, should all the Acolytes fall, make sure that the Jump Gate, that forms the swiftest method of travel between towns, does not fall into enemy hands.
 It is only if the Jump Gate is in immediate danger that these Sect Members will directly join combat and give orders to the surrounding player base, but deliberately allowing the Jump Gate to come under risk is a crime of substantial magnitude.

 As time goes on, the player base is likely to find that subjugating the immediate area and ensuring its safety will become high on their list of priorities as allowing threats to flourish unthreatened will result in the lethality of the area spiking rapidly.
 Often, however, the player base will not have the time or the resources to pursue multiple potential threats and will have to live with the consequences of their choices.
 The higher ranking Sect Members will at no time make any decisions for the player base, as they are simply there to observe and make note of which individuals are showing exemplary skill.
 Indeed you will need to provide these Sect Members with good reason why they should intervene on your behalf in even the simplest of ways, beyond providing information and advice on the types of creatures you may face.